Richard I of Normandy: Relationships with France, England and the Church

 Richard used marriage to build strong alliances.
 His marriage to Emma of Paris connected him directly to the House of Capet.
 His second wife, Gunnor, from a rival Viking group in the Cotentin, formed an alliance to that group, while her sisters formed the core group that were to provide loyal followers to him and his successors.

 His daughters forged valuable marriage alliances with powerful neighboring counts as well as to the king of England.
 Emma married firstly Æthelred the Unready and after his death in 1016, the invader, Cnut the Great.
 Her children included Edward the Confessor, Alfred Aetheling and with Cnut, Harthacnut, so completing a major link between the Duke of Normandy and the Crown of England that would add validity to the claim by William the Conqueror to the throne of England.

 Richard also built on his relationship with the church, undertaking acts of piety, restoring their lands and ensuring the great monasteries flourished in Normandy.
 His further reign was marked by an extended period of peace and tranquility.

 Marriages and issue

-Richard's first marriage in 960 was to Emma, daughter of Hugh the Great, and Hedwige of Saxony.
-They were betrothed when both were very young.
+Richard's first marriage in 960 was to Emma, daughter of Hugh the Great and Hedwige of Saxony.
+Richard and Emma were betrothed when both were very young.
 She died after 19 March 968, with no issue.

 According to Robert of Torigni, not long after Emma's death, Duke Richard went out hunting and stopped at the house of a local forester.
 He became enamored with the forester's wife, Seinfreda, but she was a virtuous woman and suggested he court her unmarried sister, Gunnor, instead.
 Gunnor became his mistress and her family rose to prominence.
-Her brother, Herfast de Crepon, may have been involved in a controversial heresy trial.
+Her brother, Herfast de Crépon, may have been involved in a controversial heresy trial.
 Gunnor was, like Richard, of Viking descent, being part Danish by blood.
 Richard finally married her to legitimize their children: